notesbytom/notesbytom/cisco-asa/asdm_notes.md

 ## ASDM MSI Versions

-Newer versions of ASDM will require Newer versions of the Launcher Program which has an MSI installer for Windows.
+Newer versions of ASDM will require Newer versions of the ASDM-IDM Launcher Program which has an MSI installer for Windows.
 This table is based on a limited number of releases.
 There may be some variations not reflected here.

 | ASDM | MSI |